JDLabOrg/IUManual-EN/basic_middle_toolbar.rst

 Page Capture
 -------

-Screen capture current page and add custom thumnail in **Prototype Mode**.
+Captures the current page and adds custom thumnail in **Prototype Mode**.

 ----------